 |Eligibility Criteria||Checks are faster & easier||Stringent|

 |Time||Faster Sanctions||Not so fast for general people.
 For reputed ones, the process faster|

 |Flexibility||The course type and conditions have a wider variety||Products have rigid conditions|

 |Coverage||The entire amount required for a certain project may be approved and disbursed||A certain part of the project is financed only|

 |Processing Fees||Generally higher, 1-3%||Lower, from 0.5-2%|

 How NBFC Finance Differs to Bank Finance

-People are opting for taking finance from NBFC over a bank due to the many advantages on offer.
-Though all NBFCs are not entitled to accept demand deposits, but they can make investments and give loans.
+People are opting to take finance from NBFC over a bank due to the many advantages on offer.
+Though all NBFCs are not entitled to accept demand deposits, they can make investments and give loans.